jrmils89/unity-project/readme.md

 ## Contributors
-The site was developed by Levi Tardio, Masha Vainiblat, and Jesse Mills. #unity
+The site was developed by Levi Tardio, Masha Vainblat, and Jesse Mills. #unity